 Routine maintenance is essential to keeping a standby generator in top working condition.
 Even if a generator appears to function correctly, hidden issues such as fuel contamination, battery degradation, or clogged filters can cause failure during an emergency.
 Engaging certified technicians for routine servicing helps identify and resolve these problems before they escalate.

 At a minimum, standby generators should be professionally inspected at least once a year.
-However, in hurricane-prone regions, semi-annual maintenance is recommended.
+However, along the Gulf Coast of Texas and the Houston Bay Area, semi-annual maintenance is recommended.
 Key maintenance tasks include:

 2. Maintain an Adequate Fuel Supply

-- Keep fuel tanks as full as possible before hurricane season to avoid shortages.
+- Keep diesel tanks as full as practical before hurricane season to avoid shortages.

-- Regularly inspect stored fuel for contamination and degradation.
+- Regularly inspect stored diesel for contamination and degradation.

-- Use fuel stabilizers for long-term storage to prevent gumming and varnish buildup.
+- Use fuel stabilizers for long-term storage to help prevent gumming and varnish buildup.

 - Ensure compliance with local storage regulations for safety and environmental protection.